Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Radiation therapy uses high-energy X-rays to kill cancer cells.

 Your radiation therapy team uses a special machine called a simulator to map out your treatment.
-The simulator is usually an X-ray machine (flouroscopy) or CT scanner (computerized tomography) or MRI scanner or PET-CT scanner machine.
+The simulator is usually an X-ray machine (fluoroscopy), CT scanner, MRI scanner, or PET-CT scanner machine.
 Laser lights act as guides to help position your body accurately.
 During this visit:

 The team figures out the best position for your body.
 They make notes in your chart so you’ll be placed the same way each time.

-Special devices may be used to keep your body correctly positioned and still during treatment.
+You may use special devices to keep your body correctly positioned and still during treatment.
 These may include molds, masks, rests, and blocks.

 Markers such as metal balls or wires may be put on or in your body.
-Sometime these are taped to this skin to help with the imaging process.
+Sometime these are taped to the skin to help with the imaging process.
 These work with the X-rays to position your body.
 The markers are removed when the visit is over.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |